SadScream/vk-wall-downloader/README.md

 # Vk Wall Downloader

-An application for downloading a large quantities of pictures and/or videos from wall of some VK communities
+An application for downloading a large quantities of pictures and/or videos from wall of some VK community